Spring-2020-SoftwareEng/2-3D-Interactive-Map/README.md

 ## Features
 * Map Outline
-  * The map has an outline feature that allows a user to toggle an outline across all the heatmaps in both map modes to provide users an easier method of differentiating between nations on certain map modes
+  * The map has an outline feature that allows a user to toggle an outline across all the heatmaps in both map modes to provide users an easier method of differentiating between nations on certain heatmaps
   * With Outline ![Outline](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/Outline.png)
   * Without Outline ![W/Outline](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/nooutline.png)

 * Heatmaps
   * Our map has an array of multiple colored Heatmaps that the user can select from which are usable in both a flat Miller style map or a rotatable Orthographic globe.
-The map allows for a user to select between population, GDP, and Median Age all of which are displayed in a different color.  <Map type Images and examples>
+The map allows for a user to select between population, GDP, and Median Age all of which are displayed in a different color.
   * Median Age Map ![Median2D](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/Median%20age%20miller.png)
   * Population Map ![Pop2D](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/Population%20pic.png)
   * GDP Map ![GDP2D](https://github.com/Spring-2020-SoftwareEng/2-3D-Interactive-Map/blob/test/MapImages/gdp%20miller.png)